kuisoko/radmix/README.md

 ## Documentation

-📖 Documentation about tangojs are also still being worked on
+📖 Documentation about radmix are also still being worked on

 ## Contributing